sosiristseng/blog-hugo-codeit/source/_posts/julia/modules.md

 using Mod2
 ```

-- The old way for pre-1.0 era
+- The old way before Pkg3 (Julia 1.0).
+Not recommended now.
-- *No* need for `Project.toml` or `Manifest.toml` in `pwd`.
+- *No* need for `Project.toml` nor `Manifest.toml` in the uppermost directory.
-- Code behavior is determined by states of local files.
+- Code is determined by local files instead of versions.
-- VS Code language server could not work properly in this mode.
+- VS Code language server could not identify symbols from the custom modules in this mode.
-- Not recommended now.

-## `include("x.jl")` and submodule
+## Submodules: include JL code

-For the same file structure, you could include them as submodules like this
+Alternatively, you could include them as submodules like this

 ```julia
 include("./Mod1.jl/src/Mod1.jl")